 The Community Swim programme was developed and launched in 2008 to address these issues by providing FREE water skills for life lessons, including pool entry, transportation to and from the school and instructors at no charge to teach school children the basic yet essential skills of swimming and to be safe in and around water.

-Without the ongoing support of our funders, The Lion Foundation, Auckland Council, Water Safety New Zealand, Potter Masonic Trust, Stevenson Village Trust and others, Community Swim would not have been able to deliver it’s 1,000,000th FREE lesson in November 2017.
-The programme continues to deliver approximately 160,000 FREE lessons each year to 20,000 children in Year’s 3, 4, 5 and 6 from 91 Primary schools across Auckland South.
+Without the ongoing support of our funders, The Lion Foundation, Auckland Council, Water Safety New Zealand, Potter Masonic Trust and others, Community Swim would not have been able to deliver it’s 1,000,000th FREE lesson in November 2017.
+The programme continues to deliver approximately 160,000 FREE lessons each year to over 18,000 children in Year’s 3, 4, 5 and 6 from 91 Primary schools across Auckland South.

 The programme incorporates the 27 skills from Water Skills for Life programme.

 Lessons are held at Manurewa Aquatic Centre, Papatoetoe Centennial Pools, Otara Leisure Centre, Moana Nui A Kiwa Leisure Centre in Mangere, Lloyd Elsmore Park Leisure Centre Pakuranga and are also available at schools with their own pools.

 - Early intervention programme in partnership with schools to build water confidence and swimming schools.

 - Barrier free programme approach – with transport provided for schools.

 - Early start to promoting aquatics as a physical activity.